ystia/yorc/doc/configuration.rst

 .. _option_terraform_plugins_dir_cmd:

   * ``--terraform_plugins_dir``: Specify the directory where to find Terraform pre-installed providers plugins.
-If no specified, required plugins will be downloaded during deployment.
+If not specified, required plugins will be downloaded during deployment.
 See https://www.terraform.io/guides/running-terraform-in-automation.html#pre-installed-plugins for more information.

+.. _option_terraform_aws_plugin_version_constraint_cmd:

+  * ``--terraform_aws_plugin_version_constraint``: Specify the Terraform AWS plugin version constraint.
+Default one compatible with our source code is ``"~> 1.36"``.
+If you choose another, it's at your own risk.
+See https://www.terraform.io/docs/configuration/providers.html#provider-versions for more information.

+.. _option_terraform_consul_plugin_version_constraint_cmd:

+  * ``--terraform_consul_plugin_version_constraint``: Specify the Terraform Consul plugin version constraint.
+Default one compatible with our source code is ``"~> 2.1"``.
+If you choose another, it's at your own risk.
+See https://www.terraform.io/docs/configuration/providers.html#provider-versions for more information.

+.. _option_terraform_google_plugin_version_constraint_cmd:

+  * ``--terraform_google_plugin_version_constraint``: Specify the Terraform Google plugin version constraint.
+Default one compatible with our source code is ``"~> 1.18"``.
+If you choose another, it's at your own risk.
+See https://www.terraform.io/docs/configuration/providers.html#provider-versions for more information.

+.. _option_terraform_openstack_plugin_version_constraint_cmd:

+  * ``--terraform_openstack_plugin_version_constraint``: Specify the Terraform OpenStack plugin version constraint.
+Default one compatible with our source code is ``"~> 1.9"``.
+If you choose another, it's at your own risk.
+See https://www.terraform.io/docs/configuration/providers.html#provider-versions for more information.

 .. _option_pub_routines_cmd: